PeterShin23/db-benchmark/README.md

 4. **Search**: Enter natural language queries in the search section to find similar documents.

 5. **Switch databases**: Use the dropdown to switch between different vector databases for comparison.

+## Quick Description of Metrics
+### 🔹 Recall@10

+#### The fraction of all relevant documents that appear anywhere in the top-10 results.

+Intuition: “Out of everything that should have been retrieved, how much did we actually surface within the first 10?”

+Why it matters: High recall means the system rarely misses relevant documents, which is critical in domains where missing evidence is costly (e.g. finance, legal, compliance).

+### 🔹 nDCG@10 (Normalized Discounted Cumulative Gain at 10)

+#### The quality of ranking of the top-10 results, with higher weight for relevant documents appearing near the top.

+Intuition: “Did we not only find the right answers, but also put them in the best order?”

+Why it matters: Users don’t just want relevant documents—they want them ranked correctly so the best answers appear first. nDCG rewards good ordering and penalizes burying good results at the bottom.

+### 🔹 MRR@10 (Mean Reciprocal Rank at 10)

+#### The reciprocal of the rank of the first relevant result, averaged across queries.

+Intuition: “How far does a user usually have to look before finding something useful?”

+Why it matters: Reflects the “time-to-first-answer” experience.
+High MRR means the system usually puts a relevant doc right at the top, minimizing user effort.

 ## Note on Apache Parquet